fred-gutierrez/snapnote/CONTRIBUTING.md

 - Explain current and expected behavior.
 - Optionally include screenshots or GIFs.
 - Justify the enhancement's utility for most users.

+## Project's Architecture

+SnapNote is made with **CRXJS**, **React**, **TypeScript**, **Tailwind CSS**, **FontAwesome**, and **Vite**.
+We aim to keep the code concise and consistent, allowing contributors to feel comfortable implementing bug fixes or enhancements.

+The first guideline, highly encouraged for **any** code added to SnapNote, is always to leave comments about your code at any step you find viable.
+This can help others understand the code better at a first glance.

+Tech Stack Specific:

+- **CRXJS**: No rules here, but it is highly encouraged to use its main functionality, which helps test SnapNote as an extension in Google Chrome (or Chromium).
+To add SnapNote dev build as an extension, follow the guide at https://crxjs.dev/vite-plugin/getting-started/react/dev-basics.
+- **React**:
+    *  In this project, we solely use Functional Programming, but it is required to do it with variables `const example = () => {}` rather than functions `function example() {}`.
+This is to take advantage of hoisting, making the code more concise.
+- **TypeScript**:
+    *  When declaring types, try your best to prevent using the old `React.FC<PropsType>(props)` instead, use `({ destructuredProps }: PropsType)`.
+This is to prevent some known issues and limitations when using `React.FC`.
+    *   When declaring types, put them at the top of the file and use `interface` to do so.
+- **Tailwind CSS**:
+    *   Tailwind classes can be a mess at times, so it is highly encouraged to be very efficient with classes by preventing the use of unnecessary classes.
+    *   Dark Mode is implemented with Tailwind CSS classes; always do your best to keep the changing values like colors next to each other, specifically when declaring `dark:` on any class.
+- **FontAwesome:** This project implements FontAwesome Pro 6.4.2 via CDN.

+That's it.
+I would like to clarify that any sort of addition to SnapNote is heavily appreciated, and these guidelines are not to restrict you but to give you a path on how to interact with the code and community ❤️.